top of page

 Marketing reach out email example

 Left: In this image is a text message I sent to one of my mother's friends to market an ODYSSEY subscription.
-In my experience with marketing, depending on the person you are selling to you need to change the tone.
+In my experience with marketing, depending on the person I am selling to, I need to change my tone.
 Mrs. Deborah is someone I know sort of well, but not well enough to drop a formal tone.
 Along with this message was a direct link to the ordering website and a video of me going through the entire purchase process to help users.
-When marketing you have to be willing to meet people where they are and I am excellent at that.
+When marketing, I have to be willing to meet people where they are, and I am excellent at that.

 Marketing communication examples